Schrausser/SSR/README.md

 ![figure.\label{pic3}](pic3.jpg)

-Inner solar system with orbits, current rotation position of the earth with time and position representation, as well as projection lines to the neighboring planets:
+Inner solar system with orbits, current rotation position of the earth with time and position representation, as well as projection lines to the neighboring planets @ $r=1.4au$:

 ![figure.\label{pic4}](pic4.jpg)